 Let’s run them through the Plinkett test.
 Describe the “speaker” in these headlines without describing what they look like, what they might be wearing, or what profession they might have.

-The second “character” is much clearer.
-He’s a straight shooter, the kind of guy who speaks from his chest and walks with a swagger.
-Even when he’s not the boss, he commands your respect.
-He’s someone you can trust when the going gets tough: he won’t sugar coat bad news, and he won’t skimp out on congratulations.
-He’s a good guy.
+The second speaker is much clearer.
+They’re a straight shooter, the kind of guy (or gal) who speaks from their chest and walks with a little swagger.
+Even when they’re not the boss, they command your respect.
+They are someone you can trust when the going gets tough: they won’t sugar coat bad news, and they won’t skimp out on congratulations.

-Further, I ran both of these through Coschedule’s headline analyzer, which grades headlines on usage, frequency, and relevance.
+For funsies, I ran both lines through CoSchedule’s headline analyzer, which grades headlines on usage, frequency, and relevance.
 Here’s a link to their analyzer, if you’re interested.

 The first scored a 30, and the second scored a 79.
 Whoa.

 Simply stating the obvious doesn’t compel anyone to act.
-However–strong, emotional language, matched with a call to action (i.e. a story) both builds a relationship with the audience and compels them to click.
+However–strong, emotional language that tells a story both builds a relationship between the ad and the audience and compels them to click.

 Anywho, that’s me this week.
 How do you use story in your ad copy?